 ON THE RECORD

 David Bowie built a career on transformation—moving from alien outsider to refined icon, always just ahead of expectation.
-His visual language was as striking as his music.
-A constant play between distance and intimacy.
+His visual language was as striking as his music: a constant play between distance and intimacy.

 He’s an alligator, a mama-papa coming for you.